DylanAhTeck/DevOps-CICD/README.md

 Git_Instructions:

-- Install and integrate Git plugin to implement automatic updates after each push r
+- Install and integrate Git plugin to implement automatic updates after each push

+At this point, the code is hosted on git and is continously built on the Jenkins server.
+Now, set up a Docker container: